 - Supporting with locally sourced vegetables, staples, cash donations and coconut oil to a local kitchen cooking for people in need.

 - Working with VSCPA and other partners to raise funds for feed to farmers in Spring Village, Coulls Hill, Rose Hall, Rose Bank, Troumaka, Petit Bordel, Richmond, Chateaubelair and Fitz Hughes - more than 40 000 lbs of feed have been delivered.

-We managed to get a donation of 30,000 pieces of clothes arriving 3rd of June.
-This is Children’s, Men and Women’s clothes and shoes as well as towels and sheets.
-We are in the process of distributing this clothes in cooperation with NEMO.
+- We managed to get a donation of 30,000 pieces of clothes arriving 3rd of June.
+This was Children’s, Men and Women’s clothes and shoes as well as towels and sheets.
+We have worked with NEMO and community leaders to distribute these clothes.